-In June 2020, we received a civil investigative demand, or CID, from the U.S. Department of Justice, or the DOJ, informing us that the DOJ is investigating whether aspects of our promotional speaker programs and copayment waiver program during the period from January 1, 2015 to the present violated the U.S. Anti-Kickback Statute and the U.S. False Claims Act in relation to the sale and marketing of VASCEPA by us and our previous comarketing partner, Kowa Pharmaceuticals America, Inc. Similarly, in March 2021, the United States Federal Trade Commission, or the FTC, issued a CID to us in connection with the FTC's investigation of whether we have engaged in, or are engaging in, anticompetitive practices or unfair methods of competition relating to VASCEPA.
-The CIDs require us to produce documents and answer written questions, or interrogatories, relevant to specified time periods.
-We are cooperating with the DOJ and FTC, respectively.
+In June 2020, we received a civil investigative demand, or CID, from the U.S. Department of Justice, or the DOJ, informing us that the DOJ is investigating whether aspects of our promotional speaker programs and copayment waiver program during the period from January 1, 2015 to the present violated the U.S. Anti-Kickback Statute and the U.S. Civil False Claims Act, or the FCA, in relation to the sale and marketing of VASCEPA by us and our previous co-marketing partner, Kowa Pharmaceuticals America, Inc., or Kowa America.
+Similarly, in March 2021, the United States Federal Trade Commission, or the FTC, issued a CID to us in connection with the FTC's investigation of whether we have engaged in, or are engaging in, anticompetitive practices or unfair methods of competition relating to VASCEPA.
+The New York State attorney general similarly issued a subpoena to us regarding the same subject matter on which the FTC CID is focused.
+The inquiries require us to produce documents and answer written questions, or interrogatories, relevant to specified time periods.
+We are cooperating with the government.
 We cannot predict when these investigations will be resolved, the outcome of the investigations or their potential impact on our business.
 Such investigations can be lengthy, costly and could materially affect and disrupt our business.
-If the government determines that we have violated the Anti-Kickback Statute and False Claims Act or antitrust regulations, we could be subject to significant civil and criminal fines and penalties.
+If the government determines that we have violated the U.S. Anti-Kickback Statute, the FCA or antitrust regulations, we could be subject to significant civil and criminal fines and penalties.